nonbinarybyte/nonbinarybyte/README.md

 ---

 ### 🧵 About Me
-Hi, I'm Kenny — a multi-niche creator passionate about building tools, languages, and worlds!
+Hi, I'm P!XEL — a multi-niche creator passionate about building tools, languages, and worlds!
 I love blending tech, language, and design into inclusive, joyful projects.

 - 🌟 Creator, Chinese translator, and maintainer of [`knitlang`](https://github.com/nonbinarybyte/knitlang)